rjsberry/cargo-uniflash/README.md

 `dslite.sh` are executables in your PATH for Mac/Linux, or `dslite.bat` in Windows.

+> **Warning**
+>
+> `cargo-uniflash` should work in Windows and Linux but these have not been
+> tested yet.
+If you experience any issues, or everything works correctly,
+> please let me know!

 ## Usage

 You can use `cargo-uniflash` exactly like `cargo build`, passing any arguments